1992–93 Buffalo Sabres season

-The 1992–93 Buffalo Sabres season was the Sabres' 23rd season in the National Hockey League.
+The 1992–93 Buffalo Sabres season was the Sabres' 23rd season in the National Hockey League (NHL).
 Three Buffalo players scored at least 20 power-play goals each (Dave Andreychuk, Pat LaFontaine and Alexander Mogilny).
 Mogilny led all skaters in hat tricks during the regular season with 7, and Buffalo tied the Pittsburgh Penguins for most hat tricks scored by a team, with 10.
 The Sabres stumbled into the 1993 NHL Playoffs, losing their final 7 regular-season games.